daredevel/valeriogalano.it/content/post/2017-08-23-building-zf3-composed-pages-using-nesting-view-models-forward-controller-plugin.md

 To achieve this goal, we can use a combination of [Forward Controller Plugin][1] and [Nesting View Models][2] practice (both from official ZF3 documentation).

-As usual, let’s assume we just have a working <a href="https://docs.zendframework.com/tutorials/getting-started/skeleton-application/" target="_blank" rel="noopener noreferrer">Skeleton ZF3 Application</a>.
+As usual, let’s assume we just have a working [Skeleton ZF3 Application][3].
 By connecting to index route (http://<server>:<port>/), we will see:

 {{< figure src="/addChild-default-index-action.png" title="Fig.3: Default ZF3 Skeleton Application home page." >}}

 The first thing we have to do is to create an action to include into main page.
 We will implement exactly _Example action_ shown in Fig.1.
-So, let&#8217;s add following method into IndexController:
+So, let's add following method into IndexController:

 **module/Application/src/Controller/IndexController.php**